Teaching an Aggressive Dog How to Be Social Around Other Dogs

 Aggressive dogs are most effectively trained without aversive techniques.

 Going for a walk with your dog may be one of your favorite ways to exercise and relax, but your pleasant outing can quickly turn into a stressful one if you happen to encounter another dog running loose.
 If the other dog is threatening or your own dog reacts aggressively, the situation can become downright dangerous.

-However, Wurley’s reaction to other dogs is far from rare.
+Wurley’s aggressive reaction to other dogs, however, is far from rare.
 Tense encounters between dogs are not unusual, as dogs that don’t get along with other dogs now seem close to outnumbering those who do.
 In fact, dog-to-dog aggression is one of the most common behavior problems that owners, breeders, trainers, shelter staff, and rescue volunteers must deal with.

 The major reason, says Dr. Ian Dunbar, founder of the Association of Pet Dog Trainers (APDT), is that during their puppyhood, dogs are often deprived of adequate socialization with other good-natured dogs.
 As a result, many pups grow up with poor social skills, unable to “read” other dogs and exchange subtle communication signals with them.

 Regular contact with playmates is necessary to develop social confidence.
 The current popularity of puppy classes is largely due to Dunbar’s pioneering efforts to provide puppies with a way to experience this vital contact with one another.
 If puppies miss out on these positive socialization experiences, they are more at risk of developing fear-based provocative behaviors.
 Because dogs that show aggressive tendencies tend to be kept more isolated than their socially savvy counterparts, their anti-social behavior usually tends to intensify as they get older.